nautobot/nautobot-app-design-builder/docs/user/design_development.md

 ### `context_class`

-The value of the `context_class` metadata attribute should be any Python class that inherits from the `design_builder.Context` base class.
+The value of the `context_class` metadata attribute should be any Python class that inherits from the `nautobot_design_builder.Context` base class.
 Design builder will create an instance of this class and use it for the Jinja rendering environment in the first stage of implementation.

 ### `report`